 Your membership will make your organisation more visible to policy-makers at local, national or European level.

-Provide information about your organisation.
+provide general information about your organisation;